luispedro/Coelho2009_ISBI_NuclearSegmentation/README.rst

 Data
 ----

 Original data is in the ``data/`` directory.
-These were the files that were manually generated.
+The two subfolders ``gnf`` and ``ic100`` contain the files that were manually generated.
+In the subfolder ``preprocessed-data``, you will a processed version which may be easier to use.

-The script ``extract-data.py`` may be helpful in preprocessing the images to an easier to process format you just want to get the data.
+These are labeled integer images: the value 0 corresponds to the background, 1 is the first cell, 2 the second cell, &c.

 Citation
 --------